-Intervention, Recognition and the Politics of Sovereign Statehood in Comparative Perspective
+Internationalizing Kosovo 1989-2019 Intervention, Recognition, and the Politics of Sovereign Statehood in Comparative Perspective

-A conference to be held at Arizona State University, January 30-February 1, 2019
+A conference held at Arizona State University, January 30-February 1, 2019

 (Made possible by a gift from Brian A. Kopf to the ASU School of Politics and Global Studies, and support from the Melikian Center for Russian, Eurasian and East European Studies and the Center on the Future of War)

 Over the past thirty years Kosovo—a landlocked territory half the size of metropolitan Phoenix—has played an outsize role in global politics.
 In 1989-90, the Albanian majority launched a non-violent protest movement when Serbian leader Slobodan Milosevic staged a legal coup that stripped away local autonomy.
 While this triggered no international sanction, it heightened Slovenian and Croatian fears of Serbian overreach that led to the breakup of Yugoslavia.
 A decade later, NATO intervened on humanitarian grounds, leading to the establishment of a UN protectorate, Milosevic’s ouster and a series of international war crime trials.
 Then in 2008, with Western support, Kosovo’s leaders unilaterally declared full sovereignty.
 In 2010 the International Court of Justice determined that this was in accordance with international law, and as of May 2018 almost 60% of UN members recognize Kosovo as a sovereign independent state.
 Those withholding recognition include Russia, China, India and Brazil, as well as five EU members; this polarization in foreign policy keeps Kosovo’s ultimate fate uncertain.